relaycorp/awala-ping-android/README.md

 This app only communicates with the following:

 - The [private gateway](https://play.google.com/store/apps/details?id=tech.relaycorp.gateway) via awaladroid.
 - Any public endpoint that the user sends pings to.
-By default, the Relaycorp-operated public endpoint at `ping.awala.services` is used.
+By default, the Relaycorp-operated public endpoint at `ping.awala.services` is used ([connection parameters file](https://pong-pohttp.awala.services/connection-params.der)).

 This app doesn't track usage (for example, using Google Analytics), nor does it use ads.